Attention Heads of Large Language Models: A Survey: Limitation

 \section{Limitation}

-Current research on the interpretability of LLMs’ attention heads is relatively scattered, primarily focusing on the functions of individual heads, with a lack of overarching frameworks.
+Current research on the interpretability of LLMs’ attention heads is relatively scattered, primarily focusing on the functions of individual heads, while lacking a rigorous definition of the overall framework.
 As a result, the categorization of attention head functions from the perspective of human cognitive behavior in this paper may not be perfectly orthogonal, potentially leading to some overlap between different stages.